 Students in the cardiac sonography training program at the Johns Hopkins Hospital School of Cardiac Sonography echocardiography program learn the necessary skills to become entry-level cardiac sonographers.
 In addition to didactic coursework, students will complete clinical lab experiences in the Johns Hopkins Echocardiography Lab.
 This program is intensive, and students are required to be in class or the lab eight hours a day, five days a week.

-Upon completion of this program, graduates are eligible to sit for either the ARDMS or the CCI exam.
-Applicants to this program must already hold at least an associate degree in an allied health career and have completed prerequisite coursework in algebra, anatomy, medical terminology, physics, and speech.
+Upon completing this program, graduates are eligible to sit for either the ARDMS or the CCI exam.
+Applicants must already hold at least an associate degree in an allied health career and have completed prerequisite coursework in algebra, anatomy, medical terminology, physics, and speech.
 This program is very competitive, so previous patient experience, a high GPA, and shadowing experiences can improve admission chances.

 Mayo Clinic – College of Medicine & Science

-The echocardiography program at the Mayo Clinic College of Medicine & Science can be completed in either Minnesota or Arizona.
+The Mayo Clinic College of Medicine & Science echocardiography program can be completed in Minnesota or Arizona.
 It’s offered as a stand-alone certificate or as part of a bachelor’s degree.
 The materials students learn in the lecture classes are immediately applied in clinical experiences and scan labs, allowing students to cement their education with practical experience.
-In fact, students begin working with patients just four weeks after starting their program.
+Students begin working with patients just four weeks after starting their program.

 University of Oklahoma – College of Allied Health